vishnupriyan123/WeddingVenues-data-pipeline/README.md

 	•	Only scrapes public business listings (no personal data)
 	•	Does not collect or store user-identifiable information
 	•	Logs and artifacts are for internal analysis only
-	•	Add-on disclaimer in code:
-“Scraper processes publicly available data only.
-No personal data is collected or stored.”

 ⸻